Self-directed Support budget as part of your child’s support

 When it comes to information about your support budget, here is what the Standards say:

-• You should be told the likely level of the budget you will have available, regardless of how much control and responsibility you choose to have for managing your child’s support.
+- You should be told the likely level of the budget available to your child regardless of how much control and responsibility you choose to have for managing their support.
+(9.3)

 You can find the full SDS Standards here.